Oekaki-Connect/web-novel-static-generator/README.md

 - **Story Genre Tags**: Categorize stories by theme and genre
 - **Accessibility Features**: ARIA labels, keyboard navigation, and alt text validation
 - **Manga Features**: Supports comic / manga / manhwa too, though could still use some improvement
-- **AND MORE!!!**: There are some additional undocumented features...
+- **AND MORE!!!**: There are some additional undocumented features... check the examples!

 ## Project Structure